adventuregamestudio/ags-manual-source/ScriptKeywords.md

 to add inventory item *iKey* and play the sound.

-Generally, you place your functions in your global script.
-You then need to add an [`import`](ScriptKeywords#import) line to your script header to allow the function to be called from room scripts.
+Generally, you place your functions in your global script or other script modules.
+You then need to add an [`import`](ScriptKeywords#import) line to the respective script header to allow the function to be called from room scripts.

 **Optional parameters**